hiurimendes/dev-setup-wsl/README.md

 ## 🎯 Overview

 This script transforms your WSL Ubuntu into a powerful development environment with all essential tools pre-configured.
-Perfect for web development, mobile app development (Android), and full-stack projects.
+Perfect for web development, backend services, and full-stack projects.

 ## 📋 What's Included